smshuai/smshuai.github.io/aboutme.md

 ---

 My name is Shimin Shuai (帅世民).
 I was asked many times about what's the meaning of my name in Chinese.
-My family name (Shuai/帅) simply means *handsome* in Chinese; my first name is identical to a famous Chinese ruler, the [Emperor Taizong of Tang](https://en.wikipedia.org/wiki/Emperor_Taizong_of_Tang).
+My family name (Shuai/帅) simply means *handsome* in Chinese; my first name is identical to a famous Chinese ruler in history, the [Emperor Taizong of Tang](https://en.wikipedia.org/wiki/Emperor_Taizong_of_Tang).
 This is actually a sheer coincidence because the new born registration officer misspelled my name from *Shi-ming* to *Shi-min* -- a well-known behavior with southern Mandarin accent.
 It turns out that there may be another coincidence, debatably, Taizong and I also share the same birthday (January 23)!